Gender pay gap statistics

 It is also interesting to note the economic sectors for which a significant number of Member States recorded negative gender gaps.
-Fourteen Member States registered negative gender pay gaps in the water supply, sewerage, waste management and remediation activities (NACE Rev. 2 section E) and twelve Member States in the construction industry (NACE Rev. 2 section F).
+Ten Member States registered negative gender pay gaps in the water supply, sewerage, waste management and remediation activities (NACE Rev. 2 section E) and eleven in the construction industry (NACE Rev. 2 section F).

-In 2014, the majority of the EU countries (for which data are available) recorded a higher gender pay gap in the private sector than in the public sector.
+In 2016, the majority of the EU countries (for which data are available) recorded a higher gender pay gap (in absolute terms) in the private sector than in the public sector.
 This might be due to the fact that within the public sector, in most countries, employees are protected by collective pay agreements and other similar contracts establishing pay.
-On the other hand, the opposite was observed in six EU countries: Bulgaria, Croatia, Latvia, Romania, Finland and Sweden.
-In the case of Sweden, however, the gender pay gap in the private sector was only 0.5 percentage points higher then in public sector.
-The gender pay gap varied in the private sector from 4.2 % in Romania to 27.3 % in Portugal, and in the public sector from -3.2 % in Belgium to 21.4 % in the United Kingdom.
+The gender pay gap varied in the private sector from 6.8 % in Romania to 24.0 % in Germany, and in the public sector from -6.6 % in Cyprus to 24.4 % in the United Kingdom

 Data sources and availability

-From reference year 2006 onwards, the new unadjusted gender pay gap is based on the methodology of the Structure of earnings survey (SES) according to Regulation (EC) No 530/1999.
+From reference year 2006 onwards, the unadjusted gender pay gap is based on the methodology of the Structure of earnings survey (SES) according to Regulation (EC) No 530/1999.
 The SES is carried out with a four-yearly periodicity.
-The most recent reference years available for the SES are 2002, 2006 and 2010.
+The most recent reference years available for the SES are 2010 and 2014.
 Eurostat computed the gender pay gap for these years on this basis.
-For the intermediate years (2007-2009) countries provide to Eurostat gender pay gap estimates benchmarked on the SES results.
+For the intermediate years (2011-2013) countries provide to Eurostat gender pay gap estimates benchmarked on the SES results.